kevinyswong/kevinyswong.github.io/index.md

 Neither do I have guilt.
 My responsibility is not to the ordinary, or the timely.
 It does not include mustard, or teeth.
 It does not extend to the lost button, or the beans in the pot.
 My loyalty is to the inner vision, whenever and howsoever it may arrive.
-If I have a meeting with you at three o’clock, rejoice if I am late.
+If I have a meeting with you at three o'clock, rejoice if I am late.
 Rejoice even more if I do not arrive at all."

 <br>